 When it comes to the best Samsung TVs, it’s all about QLED.
-The super-bright QLED displays offer hundred more nits brightness than most LEDs, with a quantum dot filter to enhance contrast across a 4K display.
+The QLED displays are brighter than other LEDs and have a quantum dot filter that enhances contrast across a 4K screen.

 The Q60R isn’t quite as accomplished as its premium siblings, being the entry-level QLED and therefore the one with the lowest specs.
 The edge-lighting can be inconsistent, and you won’t get the tidy One Connect box of the most premium of new Samsung TVs either.

 Given its 43-inch size, though, you won’t be taking up as much space as a larger set, and as the cheapest QLED to come out this year it’s a smart choice for those wanting to save on high-end technology.
 Its low input lag and responsive smart platform make it a great choice for gamers wanting a zippy experience – or just anyone feeling impatient.

 The M-Series Quantum is a mid-range set that Vizio has consistently produced.
 It boasts a brilliant quantum dots display at a very affordable price.
 The speakers are capable of producing a sound performance of 2x20W to match the screen.

 HDR images are a highlight, with Dolby Vision support as well as local dimming allowing for deep black levels.

 Vizio’s SmartCast smart TV platform isn’t the best out there, but it does come with a lot of functionality, including support for Google Cast and AirPlay 2, and HDMI Arc for controlling your soundbar through the TV controls.
 Overall, the compromises are more than fair for the sub-$800 price tag, and you won’t get much better for the money elsewhere.